illuminatedpast/csun-sca-processing/2_arrangement/2-2_processingplans.md

 - Aid in the setting of goals and objectives by the Head of Special Collections and Archives and  unit staff
 - Notify staff of any special supplies or materials that will be needed to complete processing

 Processing plans are internal documents only.
-There is a template available on the H drive at H:\SpecialCollectionsArchives\Policies and Procedures\Processing.
+There is a template available on the H drive.